jzuhone/pyxsim/doc/source/light_cone.rst

 Generating Light Cone Simulations of X-rays
 ===========================================

+Light cones are created by stacking multiple datasets together to continuously span a given redshift interval.
+To make a projection of a field through a light cone, the width of individual slices is adjusted such that each slice has the same angular size.
+Each slice is randomly shifted and projected along a random axis to ensure that the same structures are not sampled multiple times.
+For more information about how light cones are created and used in yt, see `the yt documentation <http://yt-project.org/doc/analyzing/analysis_modules/light_cone_generator.html>`_.

+The :class:`~pyxsim.light_cone.XrayLightCone` object allows one to make a projected set of X-ray events from a light cone solution, combining yt's light cone machinery with the X-ray photon generation capabilities of pyXSIM.
+The dataset used in this example is the `Enzo_64 <http://yt-project.org/data/Enzo_64.tar.gz>`_ dataset and can be downloaded from http://yt-project.org/data.

 .. warning::

     This feature is currently in beta, and only works for Enzo cosmological